Expand the section navigation mobile menu

 • Student organization events

-If you would like to invite Oakland University business students to company career fairs or other off-campus recruiting events, the OU Career Services team is happy to get the word out to students via targeted email announcements and its social media network.
+If you would like to invite Oakland University business students to company career fairs or other off-campus recruiting events, the OU Career and Life Design team is happy to get the word out to students via targeted email announcements and its social media network.

 Ian Caullay